brnhensley/DwarfExplorer/README.md

 =============
 A DFHack plugin for browsing Dwarf Fortress internal structures (Windows/Linux).

+## NOTE: this is not my project, it is forked from the creator for myself to attempt to make a Mac version.

 **NEW!!** Linux release available.
 See below for installing instructions.

 ![](images/dwarf_explorer.png)